15 Trendy Japanese Beard Styles to Try

 11. Japanese Long Goatee

-If a normal goatee wasn’t enough, the goatee can be extended all the way up to your chest if you’re beard growth allows it.
-Other than that, you shouldn’t worry about this style much as you can see even a thin beard accommodates the long goatee perfectly well.
-It’s a fine match with long hair, dreadlocks, and unkempt mustaches.
+If a normal goatee is not enough, it can be extended all the way down toward the chest if your beard growth allows it.
+Other than that, you do not need to worry much about this style, as even thin beard growth can carry a long goatee surprisingly well.
+It pairs nicely with long hair, dreadlocks, and unkempt mustaches.

 12. Circle Beard

-A circle beard is a goatee with the chin beard and the mustache connected to each other in a straight line with facial hair.
-It’s a great look for anyone of Asian descent, especially if they’re Japanese.
+A circle beard is a goatee in which the mustache connects to the beard around the mouth.
+It is a great look for anyone of Asian descent, especially if the growth pattern supports a clean outline.

-13. Grey Beard and Salt N Pepper Mustache
+13. Gray Beard and Salt N Pepper Mustache

-Growing old should never stop you from growing a beard.
-Try this grey extended van dyke beard style with a salt-and-pepper mustache.
-The van dyke is curved up and connected with mustache with a thin line of beard.
+Growing older should never stop you from growing a beard.
+Try this gray extended Van Dyke beard style with a salt-and-pepper mustache.
+The Van Dyke curves upward and connects to the mustache with a thin line of beard.

 14. Anchor Beard with Patchy Sideburns

-This Japanese anchor beard typically covers the chin and curves up a little, while the patchy sideburns grow along the sides of the face and connect with it.
-The mustache is kept short just crossing the upper lips.
+This Japanese anchor beard typically covers the chin and curves upward slightly, while the patchy sideburns grow along the sides of the face and connect to it.
+The mustache is kept short, just crossing the upper lip.

 15. Short Boxed Beard with Glasses

-The Japanese man is looking stunning with a short boxed beard while the glasses add up a touch of sophistication.
-The combination of the two styles conveys a sense of confidence and attention to detail
+This Japanese man looks stunning with a short boxed beard, while the glasses add a touch of sophistication.
+Together, the two styles convey confidence and attention to detail.

 FAQs on Japanese Beard